FraTesta/experimental_ws/src/final_assignment/README.md

   - [**System's Limitation**](#systems-limitations)

 ## __Introduction__
 This project represents the final assignment of the Experimental Robotics Laboratory corse.
-Therefore is an improvement of the assignment1 and and assignment2 that you can find in this git repository as well.
+Therefore is an improvement of the assignment1 and assignment2 that you can find in this git repository as well.

 The aim of this assignment is to introduce some SLAM and autonomous navigation features.
-Infect the environment is now more complex and articulated, where colored balls represent the rooms of a hypothetical house, like shown in the fhe following figure.
+Infect the environment is now more complex and articulated, with colored balls representing the rooms of a hypothetical house, like shown in the following figure.

 ![Map](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/documentation/doc_pages/map.png)

-The _NORMAL_ and _SLEEP_ mode maintain the previous behavior with the difference that when the robot is in the _NORMAL_ state and detects a ball, the robot will start to track it and store its own position.
+The _NORMAL_ and _SLEEP_ mode maintain the previous behavior with the difference that when the robot is in the _NORMAL_ state and detects a ball, the robot will start to track it and store its own position after reaching it.
-The user can now switch in the _PLAY_ mode typing the _play_ command.
-Then it can specify a desired room that the robot will reach.
+The user can now switch in the _PLAY_ mode typing the _play_ keyword.
+Then it can specify a desired room that the robot will reach (i.e. GoTo Bedroom).

 If the entered room hasn't yet been visited the robot will switch in the _FIND_ state where it should find the desired room.

 ## __Software Architecture__
 For this project it was necessary to rely on already established and tested ROS packages, in particular as regards the navigation part (SLAM and autonomous navigation).
-I used the __gmapping__ algorithm to build the map of the environment and the __move base__ ROS package for the autonomous navigation part.
+The __gmapping__ algorithm was used to create the map of the environment and the __move base__ ROS package for the autonomous navigation part.

-I chosen those packages since are very simple and therefore not too heavy in terms of computational load.
+Those packages are very simple and therefore not too heavy in terms of computational load.
 Moreover taking into account the simplicity of the environment a 3D SLAM wouldn't have been so useful.

 the software architecture implemented is shown below: